Trump calls for slashing funding for toxic Superfund cleanup

-WASHINGTON (AP) — President Donald Trump called Monday for slashing funding for the Superfund hazardous waste program, even as the backlog of clean-ups has grown around the country for lack of money.
+WASHINGTON (AP) — President Donald Trump asked Congress on Monday to slash funding for the Superfund program around the country, despite already building up the biggest backlog in 15 years of hazardous waste clean-ups stalled for lack of money.

-The $113 million in Superfund clean-up cuts are part of Trump’s proposal for a $2.4 billion, or 26%, cut in overall funding for the Environmental Protection Agency.
-That’s in line with the president’s vow as a candidate to cut all but “little tidbits” of the environmental agency in a push to cut regulations he sees as unnecessarily burdensome to business.
+Overall, the president proposed cutting $2.4 billion, or 26%, out of the budget for the Environmental Protection Agency.
+Trump vowed as a candidate to cut all but “little tidbits” of the EPA in a push to eliminate regulations he sees as burdening businesses.
+As president he has called annually for cuts nearing one-third of the agency’s budget.

+Trump’s budget statement to Congress said his latest pared-back budget request for EPA “advances work on key priority areas, while reigning (sic) in unnecessary spending.”

+“This budget perfectly reflects President Trump’s views on protecting public health and preventing pollution: He’s against both,” said Ken Cook, president of the Environmental Working Group advocacy group.

-Monday marked the fourth year where Trump has called for cuts nearing one-third of the environmental agency’s budget.
-Republicans and Democrats in Congress annually have overridden his proposal, keeping funding for the agency’s environmental and public health oversight roughly even.
+Republicans and Democrats in Congress annually have overridden Trump’s proposals to reduce the agency’s environmental and public health oversight, keeping funding roughly even.

-Other major cuts for the EPA in Trump’s latest proposal include eliminating $66 million in funding for the Energy Star program — a popular program that lets consumers compare the energy efficiency of appliances — and for voluntary climate programs.
+Beside Superfund reductions, other major cuts for the EPA in Trump’s latest proposal include eliminating $66 million in funding for the Energy Star program — a popular program that lets consumers compare the energy efficiency of appliances — and for voluntary climate programs.

-“These programs are not essential to EPA’s core mission and can be implemented by the private sector,” the budget says.
+The president’s budget more broadly calls for cutting assistance to states to help them run their environmental programs and reducing overall funding for clean air and water programs.
+Trump also seeks to chop the EPA workforce, eliminating 1,562 of the agency’s 14,172 full-time staffers.

+“The message from the administration could not be more clear—if we can’t eliminate EPA, then let’s starve it out of business,” the Environmental Protection Network, a coalition of former EPA employees often critical of the administration’s environmental rollbacks, said in a statement.

 Trump and his EPA administrators have stressed Superfund clean-ups as one of their top environmental priorities.